Asthma in Older Adults

 Asthma is a complex disease with multiple triggers.
 In older patients, who typically have a number of ailments, the diagnosis and management of asthma may be more difficult.
 Reasons include:

-“Masked” Symptoms: Symptoms of asthma may be dismissed as other conditions — a chronic cough mistaken for bronchitis or not sleeping during the night that’s dismissed as insomnia, for instance.
-Shortness of breath may be subtle and reported only as fatigue.
+“Masked” Symptoms: Symptoms of asthma may be dismissed as other conditions — a chronic cough mistaken for bronchitis or shortness of breath interpreted as being out of shape.

-Medications: Several medications used more frequently in old age are known to trigger or exacerbate asthma.
-For instance, aspirin and other anti-inflammatory medications used to treat arthritis and other pain, beta-blocking agents for hypertension and heart disease, and beta-blocking eye drops used to treat glaucoma are all known to cause or worsen asthma attacks.
+Medications: Beta-blocking agents for hypertension and heart disease, and occasionally even beta-blocking eye drops used to treat glaucoma are all known to cause or worsen asthma attacks.
 Be sure to keep a list of all medications that are being used and show it to all health care providers at each visit.

 Asthma management in the elderly is also more complicated.